dh-notes/pandoc-workflow/pandoctut.md

 Finally, let's add an illustration.
 Copy an image (any small image) to your folder, and type in `![image caption](your_image.jpg)`.
 When you are done types let's save the document as `project.md`, where .md stands for Markdown.

 We are now ready to cast our first conversion.
 Open your terminal window, use `$ pwd` and `$ cd` to navigate to the correct folder for your project.
 Once you are there, type `$ ls` in the terminal to list the files.
 If you see your .md and your images, you are in the right place.
 To convert .md into .docx type `$ pandoc -o project.docx project.md`.
 Open the file with MS Word to check your results.
-Alternatively, you can run `$ pandoc -o project.odt project.md` if you are coming from the Open Office world.
+Alternatively, you can run `$ pandoc -o project.odt project.md` if you would like to produce an Open Office document.

-If you are not familiar with command line tools, imagine reading the above command as saying something like: "Pandoc, convert my Markdown file into an MS Word file."
+If you are not familiar with command line tools, imagine reading the above command as saying something like: "Pandoc, create an MS Word file out of my Markdown file."
 The `-o` part is a "flag," which in this case says something like "instead of me explicitly telling you the source and the target file formats, just guess by looking at the file extension."
 Many options are available through such flags in Pandoc.
 You can see the complete list on Pandoc's website^[<http://johnmacfarlane.net/pandoc/README.html>] or by typing `$ man pandoc` in the terminal.

 More advanced users who have LaTeX installed may want to experiment by converting Markdown into .tex or .pdf formats.
 You can, for example, specify a LaTeX style file (saved to the same directory), and run something like: